PradumnUpadhyay/BlackDuckSCA/README.md

 # Black Duck Automation Script for Creating SBOM

 This repository contains PowerShell scripts designed to automate the creation of a Software Bill of Materials (SBOM) using Black Duck.
-The scripts currently support scanning Python, RedHat, Maven, and GitHub modules.
+The scripts currently support scanning Python, RedHat, Nodejs, Maven, and GitHub modules.

 ## Supported Scans